Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Box 1: Velocity.
 Box 2: Release pipeline overview.
 Box 3: Query tile.
 - [ ] Box 1: Velocity.
 Box 2: Sprint burndown.
 Box 3: Query tile.

 ### You company has a prefect in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
-Solution: From the Triggers tab of the build pipeline, you selected Batch changes while a build is in progressDoes this meet the goal?
+Solution: From the Triggers tab of the build pipeline, you selected Batch changes while a build is in progress.
+Does this meet the goal?

 - [ ] Yes.
 - [x] No.

 ### You need to find and isolate shared code.
 The shared code will be maintained in a series of packages.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 ![Question 35](images/question35.jpg)